mateusjunges/trackable-jobs-for-laravel/README.md

 }
 ```
 The string `Job finished successfully` will be stored as the output of this job.

+The output returned by your job will be stored as `json`.

 ## Extending the tracked job model